Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 ### Conformance

 MUST, MAY, and SHOULD used in the [RFC-2119] sense where they appear in CAPITAL LETTERS.
+Similarly, the references to "valid" URIs throughout should be interpreted as conforming to both [RFC-3987][] and the [Activity Streams guidance on URI usage][Activity Streams URIs].

 Implementations SHOULD signal their support for this specification by including `"https://w3id.org/fep/7628"` in the `@context` array of their Actors, as this will clearly signal that the _ABSENCE_ of a `movedTo` or `copiedTo` property indicates a currently-active Actor.